dart-lang/language/working/1426-extension-types/feature-specification-views.md

 This functionality is entirely static.
 Invocation of a view member is resolved at compile-time, based on the static type of the receiver.

-A view may be considered to be a zero-cost abstraction in the sense that it works similarly to a wrapper object that holds the wrapped object in a final instance variable.
-The view thus provides an interface which is chosen independently of the interface of the wrapped object, and it provides implementations of the members of the interface of the view, and those implementations can use the members of the wrapped object as needed.
+A view class may be considered to be a zero-cost abstraction in the sense that it works similarly to a wrapper object that holds the wrapped object in a final instance variable.
+The view class thus provides an interface which is chosen independently of the interface of the wrapped object, and it provides implementations of the members of the interface of the view class, and those implementations can use the members of the wrapped object as needed.

-However, even though a view behaves like a wrapping, the wrapper object will never exist at run time, and a reference whose type is the view will actually refer directly to the underlying wrapped object.
-Every member access (e.g., an invocation of a method or a getter) on an expression whose static type is a view will invoke a member of the view (with some exceptions, as explained below), but this occurs because those member accesses are resolved statically, which means that the wrapper object is not actually needed.
+However, even though a view class behaves like a wrapping, the wrapper object will never exist at run time, and a reference whose type is the view class will actually refer directly to the underlying wrapped object.
+Every member access (e.g., an invocation of a method or a getter) on an expression whose static type is a view type will invoke a member of the view class (with some exceptions, as explained below), but this occurs because those member accesses are resolved statically, which means that the wrapper object is not actually needed.

-Given that there is no wrapper object, we will refer to the "wrapped" object as the _representation object_ of the view, or just the _representation_.
+Given that there is no wrapper object, we will refer to the "wrapped" object as the _representation object_ of the view class, or just the _representation_.

-Inside the view declaration, the keyword `this` is a reference to the representation whose static type is the enclosing view.
-A member access to a member of the enclosing view may rely on `this` being induced implicitly (for example, `foo()` means `this.foo()` if the view contains a method declaration named `foo`).
-A reference to the representation typed by its run-time type or a supertype thereof (that is, typed by a "normal" type for the representation) is available as a declared name, which is introduced by a new syntax similar to a parameter list declaration (for example `(int i)`) which follows the name of the view.
+Inside the view class declaration, the keyword `this` is a reference to the representation whose static type is the enclosing view class.
+A member access to a member of the enclosing view class may rely on `this` being induced implicitly (for example, `foo()` means `this.foo()` if the view class contains a method declaration named `foo`).
+A reference to the representation typed by its run-time type or a supertype thereof (that is, typed by a "normal" type for the representation) is available as a declared name, which is introduced by a new syntax similar to a parameter list declaration (for example `(int i)`) which follows the name of the view class.
 (This syntax is intended to be a special case of an upcoming mechanism known as _primary constructors_.)
-The representation type of the view (with `(int i)` that's `int`) is similar to the on-type of an extension declaration.
+The representation type of the view class (with `(int i)` that's `int`) is similar to the on-type of an extension declaration.

-All in all, a view allows us to replace the interface of a given representation object and specify how to implement the new interface in terms of the interface of the representation object.
+All in all, a view class allows us to replace the interface of a given representation object and specify how to implement the new interface in terms of the interface of the representation object.

-This is something that we could obviously do with a wrapper, but when it is done with a view there is no wrapper object, and hence there is no run-time performance cost.
-In particular, in the case where we have a view `V` with representation type `T` we may be able to refer to a `List<T>` using the type `List<V>`, and this corresponds to "wrapping every element in the list", but it only takes time _O(1)_ and no space, no matter how many elements the list contains.
+This is something that we could obviously do with a wrapper, but when it is done with a view class there is no wrapper object, and hence there is no run-time performance cost.
+In particular, in the case where we have a view type `V` with representation type `T` we may be able to refer to a `List<T>` using the type `List<V>` (using `theTList as List<V>`), and this corresponds to "wrapping every element in the list", but it only takes time _O(1)_ and no space, no matter how many elements the list contains.

 ## Motivation

-A _view_ is a zero-cost abstraction mechanism that allows developers to replace the set of available operations on a given object (that is, the instance members of its type) by a different set of operations (the members declared by the given view type).
+A _view class_ is a zero-cost abstraction mechanism that allows developers to replace the set of available operations on a given object (that is, the instance members of its type) by a different set of operations (the members declared by the given view type).

-It is zero-cost in the sense that the value denoted by an expression whose type is a view type is an object of a different type (known as the _representation type_ of the view type), and there is no wrapper object, in spite of the fact that the view behaves similarly to a wrapping.
+It is zero-cost in the sense that the value denoted by an expression whose type is a view type is an object of a different type (known as the _representation type_ of the view type), and there is no wrapper object, in spite of the fact that the view class behaves similarly to a wrapping.

 The point is that the view type allows for a convenient and safe treatment of a given object `o` (and objects reachable from `o`) for a specialized